JBR-Sapeta/React--Greate-Quotes-/README.md

 - Backend is deployed on Firebase realtime database.
 Backend has no validation and data transforming, for that reason some data need to be transformed on the frontend.
 - Some forms have no validation, to allow users entry invalid data and create error messages.
 - Redux is only used for managing Authentication state and could be replaced by React Context.
+- You can use following account: email:test@test.com password: 12345678.
+You also can create your own account  using dummy data.

 # How to start
 - Insert your Firebase realtime database URL into FIREBASE_URL variable - path /src/lib/api.js